Best Ad Blockers for Chrome in 2026: Tested and Ranked

 • No video ad skipping

-Best for: Privacy researchers, journalists, or users who want visibility into the tracker ecosystem on the sites they visit.
-Not ideal as a primary ad blocker for everyday browsing.
+Best for: Privacy researchers and users who need tracker visibility.
+Not ideal as a primary ad blocker for general browsing.

 5. AdBlock Plus — The Legacy Pick